just1and0/Font-End-developers-Dos-and-donts/README.md

 ## [](https://github.com/just1and0/Font-End-developers-Dos-and-donts#contributing)Contributing

- Have a personal option on the do's and don'ts for frontend developers?
+ Have a personal opinion on the do's and don'ts for frontend developers?
 Send me a pull request!
 Just follow the guidelines

 #### [](https://github.com/just1and0/Font-End-developers-Dos-and-donts#guidelines)Guidelines